finagle/finch/README.md

 Bonus Track: JSON on Steroids
 -----------------------------

 **Finch.io** provides a slight API for working with standard classes `scala.util.parsing.json.JSONObject` and `scala.util.parsing.json.JSONArray`.
+The API is consolidated in two classes `io.finch.json.JsonObject` and `io.finch.json.JsonArray`.
 The core methods and practices are described follow.

 **JsonObject & JsonArray**
 ```scala